maugus0/GoHotels/templates/README.md

-Contains all of the working html as GO-templates.
+Contains all of the working html as GO-Templates.